willwinberg/bluetube-vanilla/README.md

 - sanitize input of search bar
 - when done, make sure requires are only where necessary
 - custom profile picture
-- SASS or styled-components
 - PDO class in /classes
-- FormProvider naming
 - make Video class properties private, only functions public
-- videoProcessor, separate into validation and insert
-- break thumbnails in to separate class
-- clean up upload.php
-- break video processor in to separate classes
 - decompose login and register forms with FormProvider class
 - foreign key constraints on privacy and category db attrs